SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The function's return type is
 a tuple type composed from two of the custom classes defined above in :ref:`AccessControl_CustomTypes`.
-One of these classes was defined as internal, and the other was defined as private.
+One of these classes is defined as internal, and the other is defined as private.
 Therefore, the overall access level of the compound tuple type is private (the minimum access level of the tuple's constituent types).